How To Set Up Nameservers For Your Domain Name And Website

 (Nameservers for this domain have not been set up yet!)

-How To Configure Your Domain Name Server – Tutorial
+How To Set Up A Name Server For Your Domain Name – Tutorial

 After you have registered your domain name and set up your webhosting account, the next step is to connect these together.
 This is required so that when people type your domain name into their browsers, they will actually end up going to your website.

 For this tutorial, we’ll connect a domain purchased through GoDaddy with hosting from HostGator.
-Other domain registrars will have similar management features to set up your domain nameservers.
+Your domain registrar should have similar domain management features to set up your domain nameservers.

 Note: